Loisyy/Loisyy/README.md

 - 👋 Hi, I’m @Loisyy
-- 👀 I’m interested in UI/UX
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning software engineering
-- 💞️ I’m looking to collaborate on design projects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me linkedin.com/in/nkeirulois

 <!---